minio/docs/source/reference/minio-mc-admin/mc-admin-bucket-remote.rst

 Retrieve Configured Replication Targets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc admin bucket remote ls` to list a bucket's configured
+Use :mc-cmd:`mc replicate ls` to list a bucket's configured replication targets:
-replication targets:

 .. code-block:: shell
    :class: copyable

-   mc admin bucket remote ls SOURCE/BUCKET
+   mc replicate ls ALIAS/PATH

-- Replace :mc-cmd:`SOURCE <mc admin bucket remote ls SOURCE>` with the
-  :mc-cmd:`alias <mc alias>` of the MinIO deployment being used as the
+- Replace :mc-cmd:`ALIAS <mc replicate ls ALIAS>` with the :mc-cmd:`alias <mc alias>` of the MinIO deployment being used as the
   replication source.
-Replace ``BUCKET`` with the full path of the bucket from
-  which MinIO replicates objects.
+  Replace ``PATH`` with the full path of the bucket from  which MinIO replicates objects.

 Syntax
 ------